 This option specifies the power conserving state that the hard disk drive enters after the specified period of hard drive inactivity has expired.
-The settings are Disabled, Standby, or Suspend.
-Note: The Optimal default setting for this option is Suspend and the Fail-Safe default setting is Disabled.
+The settings are Disabled and Standby.
+Note: The Optimal default setting for this option is Standby and the Fail-Safe default setting is Disabled.